 If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 How do I store and/or throw out Zoledronic Acid?

-- If you need to store zoledronic acid at home, talk with your doctor, nurse, or pharmacist about how to store it.
+- If you need to store zoledronic acid (bone health) at home, talk with your doctor, nurse, or pharmacist about how to store it.

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.